dimitar-ivanov-ivanov/voltpay-writer/README.md

   - DB slow queries
   - Out of memory errors

-# Other ideas that we considered and DROPPED
+# Other ideas that were considered and DROPPED

 1. **Use trigger to persist data to reader table**
   - The trigger is persisting in the read table records one by one, consumer for reads can commit in batches